 Conversion to a Public Museum

-As one small part of his effort to create a secular Turkish state by disentangling religion from the nation’s government, Mustafa Kemal Ataturk (usually just known as Ataturk), led the creation of special legislation to convert Hagia Sophia to a public museum.7 The mosque was closed to the public in 1931 and reopened as a museum four years later.
+As one small part of his effort to create a secular Turkish state by disentangling religion from the nation’s government, Mustafa Kemal Ataturk (usually just known as Ataturk), led the creation of special legislation to convert Hagia Sophia into a public museum.5 The mosque was closed to the public in 1931 and reopened as a museum four years later.

 Since then it has brought in thousands of tourists a day, generating an impressive revenue stream from the entrance fees.
-Campaigners for Aya Sofya’s restoration have long argued that far too little of the profits from those fees is being funnelled back into restoration efforts to clean the soot caked walls, uncover plastered over mosaics, and buttress the foundations to protect against further damage from earth tremors.
+Campaigners for Aya Sofia’s restoration have long argued that far too little of the profits from those fees is being funneled back into restoration efforts to clean the soot-caked walls, uncover plastered over mosaics, and buttress the foundations to protect against further damage from earth tremors.

 Somewhat miraculously, it has mostly withstood the many earthquakes that have destroyed much of the rest of the city at various times.
 And while it hasn’t emerged entirely unscathed, the damage has, for the most part, been superficial.